tiberiusbrown/abc/docs/system.md

 | **y** | The y-coordinate of topmost pixel of the line. |
 | **h** | The height of the line in pixels. |
 | **color** | The color (`BLACK` or `WHITE`) of the line. |

 ## `$get_pixel`

 ```c
 u8 $get_pixel(u8 x, u8 y);
 ```

-Retrieves the color of a single pixel from the display buffer.
+Get the color of a single pixel from the display buffer.
 In grayscale modes, this function always returns `BLACK`.

 | Parameter | Description |
 | :-- | :-- |